hc-bondis/plista-api/README.md

 ###Installation

  1. Clone the package into a folder where PHP expects your classes to reside.
- 2. Include the autoloader.php file in your code, before you intend to use the StatisticsAPI class.
+ 2. Include the autoloader.php file in your code, before you intend to use classes which could depend on these classes.

 ####Finding the correct location to clone your package